 - VA will, but has not yet, identified polices for screening, testing, and tracing at VA facilities.

 - VA has enhanced cleaning services and closed common areas.
 It will disseminate additional policies regarding availability of hygiene supplies and face masks.
 If required, VA will make those face masks available for employees and contractors on site.

 VA Press Release: https://www.va.gov/opa/pressrel/pressrelease.cfm?id=5443

 VA Framework: CHARTING THE COURSE: Maintaining Continuous Services to Veterans and Resuming Normal, Pre-COVID-19 Operations, dated May 7, 2020: https://www.va.gov/opa/docs/VA-Charting-the-Course-FINAL-05072020.pdf

 Department of Energy

-- DOE is currently in Phase 0.
-Phase 0 includes preparation activities for reopening, such as facility-specific plans for returning in phases.
-This phase will include sanitizing facilities, adding enhanced screening criteria to determine whether individuals may enter each facility.
-It will include establishing social distancing protocols, procuring and installing additional hygiene stations.
-Employees and contractors will receive communication providing the criteria and protocol for the process, to be posted outside each facility.
-Dates are not yet provided for additional phases.
+- Phase 0 included preparation activities for reopening, such as facility-specific plans for returning in phases.
+This phase included sanitizing facilities, adding enhanced screening criteria to determine whether individuals may enter each facility.
+It included establishing social distancing protocols, as well as procuring and installing additional hygiene stations.
+Employees and contractors received communication providing the criteria and protocol for the process, which was posted outside each facility.

 - Phase 2: Personnel must be approved by the Head of the Departmental Element to return to the workplace, and will include employees whose jobs are best performed on site; namely senior leadership, staff supporting PMEFs and MEFs, or other high-priority senior-level program staff.
 It will not include self-identified vulnerable populations, or employees who have caregiving responsibilities due to facility closures.